T0t0R0n1n/Tabletop_RPG_Tools/README.md

 **FUTURE DIRECTIONS:** Ultimately, I would like to expand this to a point where it could function as a fully-fledged large-scale battle simulator.
 Future updates will aim to:
 1) provide an option to specify when the battle should end, whether that be after a certain number of rounds or once one group has been fully decimated.
 This would allow users to monitor a battle round by round or just jump straight to the end result.
 2) expand the number of relevant variables to include weapons, shields, & ranges.
-3) integrate the PersonSim and BattleSim packages so that users can conveniently and quickly simulate brand-new warriors with unique AC, HP, bonuses, and other relevant variables.
+3) integrate the PersonSim and BattleSim packages so that users can conveniently and quickly simulate brand-new warriors with unique AC, HP, bonuses, and other relevant. variables.
 Variables could be constrained as much as desired.
 4) make engagement more complex, taking into account positions within space and simple strategic considerations (e.g., low health, high AC).
-5) build the option to simulate battles that include ranged physical combatants
+5) build the option to simulate battles that include ranged physical combatants.
 6) provide conditions to use items (i.e., health potions) or take strategic actions (i.e., disengage, take cover).
-7) integrate the ability to use unique class features or abilitites
+7) integrate the ability to use unique class features or abilitites.
-8) integrate influence from support characters that may buff or heal combatants
+8) integrate influence from support characters that may buff or heal combatants.
 9) provide options to specify simple strategies that groups can use (e.g., flanking, ganging up, retreat at certain thresholds).
-10) build the option to simulate battles that include magic-using combatants
+10) build the option to simulate battles that include magic-using combatants.
 11) provide the option to bootstrap mutiple simulations and find the most likely outcome across several iterations.
-12)
-13)